ethicalabs-ai/FlowerTune-LLM-Labs/README.md

 ---

-For more details about the FlowerTune LLM initiative, pleasse visit [FlowerTune LLM Leaderboard](https://flower.ai/benchmarks/llm-leaderboard/) 🚀
+For more details about the FlowerTune LLM initiative, please visit [FlowerTune LLM Leaderboard](https://flower.ai/benchmarks/llm-leaderboard/) 🚀

 ## Features